 Internship provides the student with an extended and in-depth practice of ministry for the purpose of integrating classroom input with experiential learning, and to learn the art of theological reflection on experience in the context of building a working relationship with another person in ministry.
 Internship is normally a three month full-time experience.
-Alternative internships are arranged for those in full-time ministry or with extensive ministry experience.
+Alternative internships are arranged for those in full-time ministry or with extensive ministry experience (see PT 720 for description).
 In some cases, a Clinical Pastoral Education (CPE) experience may be substituted (see SC 715 for description).